rqlite/rqlite/README.md

 Another approach is to read the database file directly via `sqlite3`, the command-line tool that comes with SQLite.
 As long as you can be sure the file you access is under the leader, the records returned will be accurate and up-to-date.

+*If you use the query API to execute a command that modifies the database, those changes will not be replicated*.
+Always use the write API for inserts and updates.

 ### Performance
 rqlite replicates SQLite for fault-tolerance.
 It does not replicate it for performance.
 In fact performance is reduced somewhat due to the network round-trips.